 What is the Best Ecommerce Platform for SEO?

-The best ecommerce platform for SEO focuses on important ranking factors, including site speed, URL structure, page titles/content, and sitewide HTTPS.
+When it comes to ecommerce SEO, there are a lot of important ranking factors, including site speed, URL structure, page titles/content, and sitewide HTTPS.

-Second, image compression is another important factor to site speed, as images that take a long time to load increase page load times, impacting user experience and SEO.
+Second, image compression is another critical factor in site speed.
+Images that take a long time to load increase page load times, which impacts user experience and SEO.

-Regarding URL structure, BigCommerce features the best default URL format.
+Regarding the URL structure, BigCommerce features the best default URL format.

-This is not ideal for SEO, so BigCommerce wins in this regard and is my pick for the best ecommerce platform for SEO.
+This URL structure is not ideal for SEO, so BigCommerce wins in this regard and is a great pick.

 What Are the Best Free Ecommerce Platforms?

-If you’re looking for a free or open source ecommerce platforms, you can find many readily available.
-When researching different ecommerce frameworks to use, it’s important to ask yourself a few different questions:
+If you’re looking for a free or open-source ecommerce platform, you can find many readily available.
+When researching different ecommerce frameworks to use, it’s essential to ask yourself a few different questions: